No-Hair Theorem in the Wake of Event Horizon Telescope: Discussion and Conclusion

-In this way, as a suitable framework in order to describe of M87* BH shadow, we have adopted the deformed Kerr metric (\ref{metric}) made by Johannsen \& Psaltis which has characterized by a dimensionless deformed (or hair) parameter $\epsilon$ in addition to standard parameters of mass and spin.
-Hereby, we are able to strong gravity test of the no-hair theorem (NHT) as one of the fundamental issues in physics, by EHT measurements of M87*.
-The featured property of the deformed Kerr metric (\ref{metric}) is that it actually has twofold implications: Kerr-like naked singularity and Kerr-like BH solutions, depending on setting positive and negative values for $\epsilon$, respectively.
-Its Kerr-like BH solution enjoys this valuable feature that in the regions outside the event horizon, up to the maximum values of the dimensionless spin parameter $a_*=1$, it is regular and free of any pathological behaviors.
-However, due to the fact that naked singularity is also able to make a shadow, hence for the test of NHT in strong gravity limit, we in an extensive analysis exposed both possible solutions to the EHT measurements of M87* BH shadow.
-Actually, in the context of the metric at hand, we have two alternative solutions to the standard Kerr one, which can be tested through EHT.
-An important point to mention is our analysis has restricted to high rotation regimes, in particular in the range $a_*=0.9\mp 0.1$.
-Apart from the theoretical motivations discussed already fast-rotating BHs, the mentioned range has recommended by simulations done for the twist of the light emitted from the Einstein ring surrounding the M87* BH shadow in observation angle $\theta_0=17^{\circ}$, as dictated by EHT.
-Moreover, the outcomes of EHT collaboration have strengthened this idea that BHs in nature have high rotation, too.
+In this way, as a well-behaved framework to describe of M87* BH shadow, we have adopted the deformed Kerr metric (\ref{metric}) proposed by Johannsen \& Psaltis that is characterized by a dimensionless deformed (or hair) parameter $\epsilon$ in addition to standard parameters of mass and spin.
+So, through the EHT measurements of M87*, one can perform a strong-gravity test of one of the fundamental issues in physics i.e. the no-hair theorem (NHT).
+The interesting property of the deformed Kerr metric (\ref{metric}) is that it has twofold implications: Kerr-like naked singularity and Kerr-like BH solutions, depending on setting positive and negative values for $\epsilon$, respectively.
+As a valuable feature in the Kerr-like BH solution, up to the maximum values of the dimensionless spin parameter $a_*=1$, everywhere outside the region of the event horizon is regular and free of any pathological behaviors.
+However, because the naked singularity is also able to make a shadow, hence for the test of NHT in the strong-gravity limit, both Kerr solutions have been confronted to the EHT measurements of M87* BH shadow.
+Actually, in the context of the metric at hand, we have two alternative solutions to the standard Kerr, and both can be tested through EHT.
+An important point to note is that our analysis is restricted to high rotation regimes, in particular in the range $a_*=0.9\mp 0.1$.
+Apart from the theoretical popularity of fast-rotating BHs for the reasons already discussed, the mentioned range comes from the simulations done for the twist of the light emitted from the Einstein ring surrounding the M87* BH shadow in EHT observation angle $\theta_0=17^{\circ}$.
+The data analysis of the EHT team has also indicated that BHs have high rotation.
 Below is a summarized report of performed analysis as well as results obtained in this paper.